-Bark Products – you can obtain this material from your local nursery or garden center.
-The ground bark pieces eventually interlock and will not be disturbed by the wind.
+Shredded bark– available from your local nursery or garden center.
+The small bark pieces eventually interlock and will not be disturbed by the wind.
 Bark could be used as a total landscape cover in place of crushed granite.

-A hardpan soil layer causes gardeners much grief.
+A compacted (hardpan) soil layer can cause homeowners frustration.
 Hardpan is created when builders spread excavated subsoil over the soil surface and repeatedly drive heavy equipment over it.
 A hardpan layer close to the surface may be broken up with these steps:

 1. Moisten the soil in the area where you plan to dig.